-Welcome, and I thank you for visiting.
+Welcome, and I thank you for visiting my Catahoula dog website.

 I am offering a free guide for those interested in learning the history and development on the Louisiana Catahoula Leopard dog.
 This information guide covers general appearance standards, history, characteristics, training, exercise and much more.